SNL-WaterPower/WecOptTool-MATLAB/README.md

     If you would like to use Gmsh to define the geometry of your device (as demonstrated in the Flapper example) download and unzip the latest executables from the [Gmsh home page](https://gmsh.info).
-Next, pass the path to the folder containing the Gmsh executable into WecOptTool using the `installGmsh.m` MATLAB script, run in the MATLAB command window from the WecOptTool root directory:
+Next, pass the path to the folder containing the Gmsh executable (gmsh.exe on Windows and gmsh on Linux) into WecOptTool using the `installGmsh.m` MATLAB script, run in the MATLAB command window from the WecOptTool root directory:

     ```matlab
     >> cd /path/to/WecOptTool